Kinto/kinto/docs/configuration/production.rst

     pip install --upgrade kinto

-Since expected database schemas may change, do not forget to run the migration with:
+Since there might be some database schema changes, do not forget to run the migration with:

 ::